-Spatial Planning Strategic Operational Strategies Projects Objective Objectives Improve living environment To ensure that planning and Updated Spatial Development Review the 2007 SDF and facilitate development decisions have a legal basis & are spatially considered.
-Framework. adoption by Council agreement by the IDP Rep. Forum.
+Spatial Planning Strategic Operational Strategies Projects Objective Objectives · Improve living environment To ensure that planning and development decisions have a legal basis & are spatially Updated Spatial Development Framework.
+Review the 2007 SDF and facilitate adoption by Council agreement by the IDP Rep. Forum. considered.
 To establish a Land Use Management System in comprising zoning maps and scheme clauses.
 Strictly adhere to LUMS Update zoning guidelines.
-To adhere to sound environmental practises and to protect environmentally sensitive areas Adhere to demarcation of areas that have been identified for biodiversity conservation in the SDF Develop principles and procedures in partnership with DEDEA Lobby for funding for the development of an Environment Management Plan.
+To adhere to sound environmental practises and to protect environmentally sensitive areas Adhere to demarcation of areas that have been identified for biodiversity conservation in the SDF Develop principles and procedures in partners hip with DEDEA Lobby for funding for the development of an Environment Management Plan.
 Submit Business Plan to DEDEA